kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/prometheus.md

 This metric is used to produce the `Request Duration` chart on the metric tabs.
 It also supports `Response Time` edge labels on the graph.

 - Appending `|istio_request_duration_milliseconds_*` to the `drop` regex above would drop all associated metrics and would prevent any request duration/response time reporting in Kiali.
-- Appending `|istio_request_duration_milliseconds_bucket` to the `drop` regex above, would prevent any request duration/response time percentile reporting in the Kiali metric charts or graph edge labels.
+- Appending `|istio_request_duration_milliseconds_bucket` to the `drop` regex above would prevent any request duration/response time percentile reporting in the Kiali metric charts or graph edge labels.

 ### Scrape Interval